Estebangramosf/Probable-Wordlists/README.md

 ### To Potential Cloners and Master-Zip Downloaders - Rev 1.1 is here!
 Easy to clone!
 Instead of hundreds of smaller files, there are handful Mega.nz links to the Wordlists.
 Torrents in 1.2.
 The repository is no longer more than 20GB!
-It's now less than 70MB.
+The file contents are now less than 70MB, but there are old versions that make it still large.
+Working on that presently.

 ![Probable Wordlists Logo](https://raw.githubusercontent.com/berzerk0/Probable-Wordlists/master/ProbableWordlistLogo.png)